Reading Time: 6 minutes

 • Distinctive feature: six saw-like projections (“teeth”) on each side of the thorax.

-• Adults are active crawlers but weak fliers.
+• Adults are active crawlers but they dont fly although they have wings.

 Larvae: